Wanaiysha/nugrid.github.io/content/wendi.md

 application that allows you to run the MESA stellar evolution code.

 WENDI It is a jupyter based platform and you just need a github account to login.
-If you just want to explore try WENDI1.
 If you would like to perform a longer-term research project or a training session with WENDI please contact Falk Herwig so that we can ensure stable access and storage, maybe to one of the backup servers.

+To gain access to WENDI please contact the membership administrator with your GitHub username so you can be added to the server.

 * [WENDI1]():
 	- Status: down; transfer to new cloud